 - 3 cloves garlic

-- 1 lb boneless skinless chicken chopped
+- 1 lb boneless skinless chicken or 2 cups leftover chicken

 - ¾ cup buffalo sauce